References to EU regulation or EU websites in our guidance will not be an accurate description of your obligations or rights under UK law.read more

 The Annual Accountants' Report must be signed by an ATOL Reporting Account.

-From 1 April 2016, the Annual Accountants' Report must be signed by an ATOL Reporting Accountant.
+The Annual Accountants' Report must be signed by an ATOL Reporting Accountant.
 The CAA will not accept reports signed off by other accountants.

 A list of ARAs is published on our website.